jsenv/core/docs/executing/readme.md

 ## consoleCalls

-`consoleCalls` is an array describing all calls made to platform console during the file execution.
+`consoleCalls` is an array describing all calls made to runtime console during the file execution.
 It is returned only when `captureConsole` is enabled.

 ```js
 import { execute } from "@jsenv/core"